BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

+# Designing geospatial data portals

+## User research driven guidance for developers and UX and service designers on how to create geospatial data portals that meet user needs.

 # Spatial data portals

 *Increase the discoverability and usefulness of spatial data by designing data portals that satisfy user needs.*